 HIP93234 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD176123.
 The Id of the star in the Gould Star Catalogue is 125.
 Stars in the southern hemisphere are more likely to have a Gould Id than the northern hemisphere.
 For example, there are no Gould classified stars in Ursa Major.

 125 G. Sagittarii has a spectral type of G5/G6II.
-This means the star is a white to yellow coloured luminous giant star.
+This means the star is a white to yellow luminous giant star.
 The star is 7097.00000000 Parsecs from the Galactic Centre or terms of Light Years is 23147.8125236800000000s.
 The star has a B-V Colour Index of 0.96 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 5,060 Kelvin.

-125 G. Sagittarii has been calculated as 16.17 times bigger than the Sun.The Sun's radius is 695,800km, therefore the star's radius is an estimated 11,457,589.97.km.
+125 G. Sagittarii Radius has been calculated as being 16.47 times bigger than the Sun.The Sun's radius is 695,800km, therefore the star's radius is an estimated 11,457,589.97.km.
 However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 21.61.
 The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.

 125 G. Sagittarii has an apparent magnitude of 6.37 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-If you used the 1997 Parallax value, you would get an absolute magnitude of -0.62 If you used the 2007 Parallax value, you would get an absolute magnitude of -1.24.
+If you used the 1997 Parallax value, you would get an absolute magnitude of -0.66 If you used the 2007 Parallax value, you would get an absolute magnitude of -1.25.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 4.00 which gave the calculated distance to 125 G. Sagittarii as 815.41 light years away from us or 250 parsecs.
-In 2007, Hipparcos data was revised with a new parallax of 3.00 which put 125 G. Sagittarii at a distance of 1087.21 light years or 333.33 parsecs.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 3.93 which gave the calculated distance to 125 G. Sagittarii as 829.93 light years away from Earth or 254.45 parsecs.
+It would take a spaceship travelling at the speed of light, 829.93 years to get there.
+We don't have the technology or spaceship that can carry people over that distance yet.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

-|Traditional Name||125 G. Sagittarii|
+|Traditional/Proper Name||125 G. Sagittarii|